Rishabh Pant tests positive for COVID-19 in UK, BCCI secretary Shah urges caution | Sports-Games

 - India

-Wicketkeeper-batsman Rishabh Pant has tested positive for COVID-19 in the ongoing tour of England and will not travel with the team to Durham as it reassembles for next month's Test series against the hosts.
+Wicketkeeper-batsman Rishabh Pant has tested positive for COVID-19 in the ongoing tour of England and did not travel with the Indian team to Durham as it reassembled for next month's Test series against the hosts.

-A BCCI source confirmed that it was Pant who tested positive and was in isolation for the past eight days.
+A BCCI source confirmed that Pant has been in isolation for the past eight days.
 He is, according to the source, asymptomatic at this point.

+''He is in quarantine at an acquaintance's place and won't be traveling with the team to Durham on Thursday,'' he said without divulging when the 23-year-old will join the squad.
+However, he is likely to undergo a COVID-19 test in the next couple of days.

+The rest of the squad, sans Pant and the injured Shubman Gill, left for Durham on Thursday from London.
+Gill had sustained a leg injury earlier this month and the young batsman had left the team's bio-bubble.

 The break was given to the players after the World Test Championship against New Zealand, which the team lost last month.